What’s new on Netflix in August 2020 – all the shows and movies coming soon

 Friday 21st August

-Lucifer season 5A Popular series about the eponymous demon who returns from hell to reside in Los Angeles and run a club
+Lucifer season 5A Hugely popular series about the eponymous demon who returns from hell to reside in Los Angeles and run a club

+Rust Valley Restorers season 3 Return of the Canadian documentary series in which retro cars are revamped, in search of a profit

+The Sleepover Comedy film in which two siblings learn their overprotective mom is a highly trained former thief abducted for one last job – and only they can save her

 Tuesday 25th August

-Trinkets season 2 Second season of the teen drama about a grieving teenager who finds an unexpected connection with two classmates at her new high school
+Trinkets season 2 Second series of the teen drama about a grieving teenager who finds an unexpected connection with two classmates at her new high school

 Thursday 27th August